marrold/virtual-packet-environment/README.md

 ## A note on Docker

 If you've not used Docker before it can seem complex but generally the hard part is tailoring your applications and build processes to suit it.

 Fortunately the hard work is already done here so you should just be able to run `docker compose up -d` to get started.

-For more help with starting and stopping containers, see the cheat sheet.
+For more help with starting and stopping containers, and hints on firewalling your machine, see the cheat sheet.

 ## Configuring your machine